JKiely/CV/README.md

     the Silk Road and Agora, with some rudimentary text analysis to extract drug names, prices, and names of some prolific dealers.

-#### Barman/Bar Manager at Dulwich Sports Club (2008-2010, 2011-2012)

--   I was involved with scheduling, training, and hiring new staff.

 Projects
 --------